 The Sculture di Sabbia runs June – August daily from 9am – 11pm.
 Admission is €2 and children are free.

 Calling all garlic lovers!
 The village of Voghiera in the Emilia Romanga region celebrates one of the most renowned varieties of garlic, a gastronomic treasure that even has the status PDO (Protected Denomination of Origin) with a garlic fair each year.
 You’ll find almost only locals at this festival as they celebrate with food (all including garlic, of course), wine, and live music on the grounds of an ancient castle.

-The Fiera dell’Aglio di Voghiera takes place at Belriguardo Castle from August 7 – 9, 2015 with food tents opening at 7pm.
+The Fiera dell’Aglio di Voghiera takes place at Belriguardo Castle fin August with food tents opening at 7pm.
 A fixed menu plate is €18 per person and includes ravioli in a garlic sauce, french fries seasoned with roasted garlic, garlic bruschetta, garlic sausage, garlic-breaded pork kebob, garlic seasoned steak, a slice of melon, a nectarine, and a nectarine torte for dessert.

 Tractor Pulling Mania

 Tractor pulling in Italy?
 That was my reaction too!
 But this was a surprisingly fun festival filled with beer, food, and lots of tractor pulling fun.
 Cheer on tractor, some decked out with specially modified engines, as they attempt to pull a massive block the furthest.
 Of course, the festival wouldn’t be complete without a Miss Tractor Pulling Contest followed by live music and partying until you can’t party no more.